sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

 ```
 The report can be found in `output/Counterexample.2.html`.
 It should look like [this](report.html).

+You can verify that the algorithm runs by looking at the console output.

 # Importing Faults
 Our framework allows the import of faults from external tool